Tuscarawas County, Ohio

 Tuscarawas County was created on March 15, 1808 from Muskingum County.
 This county was named for the Tuscarawas River, meaning "open mouth river" or the Tuscarawas tribe who lived on the river .

-Areas bordering to Tuscarawas County are Stark County (
+Bordering Counties are Stark County (

 north), Carroll County (northeast), Harrison County (southeast), Guernsey County (south), Coshocton County (southwest), Holmes County (northwest) .

-Cities and towns located in Tuscarawas County include Dover, New Philadelphia, Uhrichsville, Baltic, Barnhill, Bolivar, Dennison, Gnadenhutten, Midvale, Mineral City, Newcomerstown, Parral, Port Washington, Roswell, Stone Creek, Strasburg, Sugarcreek, Tuscarawas, Zoar.
+Cities and towns located in the County include Dover, New Philadelphia, Uhrichsville, Baltic, Barnhill, Bolivar, Dennison, Gnadenhutten, Midvale, Mineral City, Newcomerstown, Parral, Port Washington, Roswell, Stone Creek, Strasburg, Sugarcreek, Tuscarawas, Zoar.
 Other communities include Dundee, Sandyville, Somerdale, Stillwater, Wainwright.

 Tuscarawas County vital records can be found at the Ohio Department of Health which has Birth Records since Dec 20, 1908; Death Records since since 1954 and copies of Marriage and Divorce Records since 1918 to present There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Ohio for current fees and application process.